 The expanse of sandy shore at IJmuiden is the widest beach in the Netherlands.
 Venture beyond the main access areas to be rewarded with empty stretches of beach.
 On windy days (common here) this beach is popular for kite flying and windsurfing.
 The close-knit community of Wijk aan Zee makes for a lovely laid-back day at the beach.
 The Timboektoe beach pavilion has something for everyone, from live music every Saturday to children’s sand sculpture contests and yoga on Sundays.
 Adventure-hungry?
 You can even go paragliding here.
 See how to get to IJmuiden from Amsterdam.

-Go there for: Wind water sports, relaxed beach clubs, vast empty beaches
+Go there for: Wind water sports, relaxed beach clubs, vast empty beaches, blustery walks.

 Zuid-Kennemerland National Park

-The Zuid-Kennemerland National Park is a respite of natural beauty on an ocean-side edge of the Randstad region.
-Walk or bike through the dunes, relax on the shoreline and visit the Landgoed Duin & Kruidberg country-house hotel adjacent to the park.
+The Zuid-Kennemerland National Park is a respite of natural beauty and wildlife on an ocean-side edge of the Randstad region.
+Walk or bike through the dunes, discover hidden lakes, relax on the shoreline and visit the Landgoed Duin & Kruidberg country-house hotel adjacent to the park.

-Go there for: Getting away from it all, long blustery walks, biking
+Go there for: Getting away from it all, hiking through the dunes, biking,wildlife spotting.

 Heemskerk area beaches